EBISPOT/PEGASUS/peg-standard/docs/home.md

 ## 👥 About Us

 We are a community of researchers, data generators, data users, and repository maintainers working together to improve how Predicted Effector Genes (PEGs) are reported and shared.
+The effort is lead by a collaboration between the Knowledge Portal Network (based at the Broad Institute, Cambridge, MA, USA) and the NHGRI-EBI GWAS Catalog (based EMBL-EBI, Cambridge, UK).

 The aim of our working group is to define clear recommendations for PEG data reporting.
 This involves a series of community meetings and activities such as defining use cases, benchmarking datasets, and testing new approaches.